Rise-Vision/risevision-documentation/_posts/user/store/2014-12-16-what-is-the-rise-vision-store.md

 - **Services** such as Content Design and Priority Support.
 - **Training** such as personalized webinars to educate your users about how the platform works.

 The Rise Vision Store can be accessed in a number of ways.
-The quickest way is to click the Store link in the menu at the top of any Rise Vision page.
+The quickest way is to navigate to [store.risevision.com](https://store.risevision.com).
 You can also access the Store by adding new content (widgets) to a presentation (See [Add a Widget to your Presentation](http://help.risevision.com/#/user/content/add-a-widget-to-a-presentation)).